SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 <!-- becoming reminiscent of false teachers -->

-Justification is by faith alone (Rom 3:28), but a faith that does not grow the fruit of obedience by the power and indwelling of the Holy Spirit, is not true faith.
-It is a dead faith, and James rejects salvation by a dead and superficial faith (James 2:14-26).
+Justification is by faith alone (Rom 3:28), but a faith that does not grow the fruit of obedience **by the power and indwelling of the Holy Spirit**, is not true faith; it is a dead faith, and James rejects salvation by a dead and superficial faith (James 2:14-26).
+Genuine faith always *&ldquo;results&rdquo;* in the fruits of the faith (Ga 5:22-23 NLT; Jn 15:4-5; 1Cor 3:6-7), **denying this, denies His transformative power**.

 Because I already addressed [the heresy of antinomianism](https://sevenshepherd.github.io/fruit-bearing/#antinomianism) multiple times, I'm going to briefly cover the topic here: